nsaghatelyan/slider-image/readme.txt

 **4.4 Navigation Thumbnails Styles**

+**Navigation thumbnails will help to show the other images of the slider, make them looks nice by configuring several options.**

 * Count of Thumbs Slides.
 The number of the thumbnail images that are shown on the slider
 * Slider Thumb Height.
 Set the height of the thumbnail image
 * Thumbnails Background Color.
 In case if the images are different there can be background